prince-musonda/Alien-Invasions/README.md

 # Alien-Invasions
-The classic Alien Invasions video game
+The classic Alien Invasions video game written in python using the pygame library